Missouri vs. Illinois Predictions, College Basketball BetMGM Promo Codes, & Picks - December 22

 Missouri vs. Illinois Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 22

-Friday's contest at Enterprise Center has the No. 13 Illinois Fighting Illini (8-2) going head to head against the Missouri Tigers (7-4) at 9:00 PM ET on December 22.
-Our computer prediction projects a 77-68 victory for Illinois.
+Friday's contest between the No. 13 Illinois Fighting Illini (8-2) and Missouri Tigers (7-4) going head to head at Enterprise Center has a projected final score of 77-68 (based on our computer prediction) in favor of Illinois, who is listed as the favorite by our model.
+The game will begin at 9:00 PM ET on December 22.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!